 - size manaia on stand:

 Manaia – spiritual guardianThe manaia is a guardian spirit (a supernatural being) and plays an important role in the Maori world.
-To the Maori every person on Earth has a Guardian Spirit which can be described as an unseen light surrounding each individual.
+According to the Maori every person on Earth has a Guardian Spirit which can be described as an unseen light surrounding each individual.

 During life this guardian is a protector from evil and untimely accident.
-At death the guardian guides the spirit of the departed person safely to a spiritual doorway where it is re-united with the ancestors from the ancient homeland of Hawaiki.
+And at death the guardian guides the spirit of the departed person safely to a spiritual doorway where it is re-united with the ancestors from the ancient homeland of Hawaiki.

 Te Manaia (the manaia) are usually depicted in side profile, symbolising their role as messengers (ie. part in the spirit world and part in the earthly world).
 They normally have the had of a bird (sky) the body of a man (earth) and the tail of a fish (sea) symbolic of the balance they have between the realms.
 The three fingers and toes have varied tribal meanings.
 To some they represent birth, life and death.